rstats-on-nix/daily_cran/readme.md

 date, and testing if the environment builds.
 If yes, then this becomes a distinct branch.

+After the 2024-12-14, there is a daily snapshot, but only Mondays get fixes, so use other weekdays at your own risk.

 For each date, the right version of R is built as well.
 Packages listed in the `default.nix` are guaranteed to build, which should cover many use cases, but